Rediscovered Christopher Lee Recording 'Elenore' Re-Released To Mark 10Th Anniversary Of His Passing

 About Damien Cain

-Damien Cain, a German composer living in Ireland, is producer, singer and songwriter known for blending classical elements with modern storytelling.
-His past work spans gothic and rock music, concept albums, and even musicals.
-He is currently preparing for the release of a new studio album in autumn 2025.
+Damien Cain, a German composer living in Ireland, is producer, and songwriter known for blending classical elements with modern storytelling.
+His past work spans gothic and rock albums, concept albums, and even musicals.
+He is currently preparing for the release of a new studio album in autumn 2025 .
 More at .

 Marc Sieper